jackc/pgx/README.md

 * Supports database/sql.Scanner and database/sql/driver.Valuer interfaces for custom types
 * Notice response handling (this is different than listen / notify)

+## Performance

+There are three areas in particular where pgx can provide a significant performance advantage over the standard `database/sql` interface and/or other drivers.

+1. PostgreSQL specific types - Types such as arrays can be parsed much quicker because pgx uses the binary format
+2. Automatic statement preparation and caching - pgx will prepare and cache statements by default.
+This can provide an significant free improvement to code that does not explicitly use prepared statements.
+Under certain workloads it performs nearly 3x the queries per second.
+3. Batched queries - Multiple queries can be batched together to minimize network round trips.

 ## Related Libraries

-pgx is part of a family of PostgreSQL libraries.
+pgx is the head of a family of PostgreSQL libraries.
 Many of these can be used independently.
 Many can also be accessed from pgx for lower-level control.

 ## github.com/jackc/pgconn